-Around the globe, high levels of utilization across our customers' cable, fiber, and IPTV networks are requiring that operators continue to expand capacity across their networks.
-Vecima is responding to this demand with an industry-leading portfolio of Distributed Access Architecture (DAA), commercial video and IPTV solutions that enable our customers to expand their capacity and network offerings.
+Around the globe, high levels of utilization across our customers' cable, fiber, and IPTV networks, and increasing competition and investment amongst all broadband service providers, is requiring MSOs to expand capacity and increase speeds across their networks.
+Vecima is responding to this blooming demand with an industry-leading portfolio of Distributed Access Architecture (DAA), commercial video and IPTV solutions that enable our customers to expand their capacity and network offerings.

 In our Video and Broadband Solutions (VBS) segment, demand for our next-generation Entra DAA products continues to escalate.
-With the industry's strongest and most relevant portfolio of DAA Remote PHY, Remote MAC-PHY, access controller and 10G EPON FTTH solutions; expanding relationships with 80 cable operators worldwide, and a growing volume of customer purchase orders and binding forecasts providing excellent demand visibility, we expect Entra family product sales will continue to accelerate through the balance of the year and remain our leading sales generator in fiscal 2022.
+With the industry's strongest and most relevant portfolio of DAA Remote PHY, Remote MACPHY, access controller and 10G EPON FTTH solutions; expanding relationships with 83 cable operators worldwide, and a growing backlog of customer purchase orders and binding forecasts providing excellent demand visibility, we expect Entra family product sales will continue to accelerate through the fourth quarter and beyond.
 We emphasize that we are still in the early stages of broad industry DAA adoption.
 We see an extraordinary and lengthy growth runway for Entra and are focused on leveraging our industry-leading product portfolio, strong customer relationships, and growing global reach to continue capturing market share in this large and rapidly growing market.

-In addition to Entra growth, we expect fiscal 2022 to bring continued demand for our TerraceQAM solution and emerging opportunities for our next-generation Terrace IQ solution.
+In addition to Entra growth, we expect the balance of fiscal 2022 to bring continued demand for our TerraceQAM solution and emerging opportunities for our next-generation Terrace IQ solution.

-In our Content Delivery and Storage segment, demand for our IPTV and open caching solutions remains strong and we anticipate another strong quarter for CDS in Q3.
-On a full-year basis, we continue to anticipate high single-digit to low double-digit sales growth for the CDS segment in fiscal 2022.
+In our Content Delivery and Storage segment, demand for our IPTV and open caching solutions remains robust and we anticipate a solid quarter for CDS in Q4.
+On a full-year basis, we now anticipate single-digit sales growth for the CDS segment in fiscal 2022.